 Get inspired by this beautiful bedding sold by La Boheme in Australia.

 It is best to choose natural materials for your sheets like cotton, linen or silk for health and environmental reasons.
 But remember that growing and processing cotton is one of the most pesticide and chemical heavy activities.
 So try to choose organic cotton if you can afford it, or buy second-hand sheets and blankets to reduce your impact.
-I often find wonderful vintage sheets at my local thrift store.
+I often find wonderful vintage sheets at my local thrift store and you can also buy them on Etsy.
 The quality is much higher than modern sheets and they are quite a bargain!
 Sometimes there are small tears or holes, but these can easily be repaired.

 Instead of buying polyester blankets, buy wool or cotton, or maybe you can even knit or crochet one yourself!
 Natural duvets, comforters and quilts can be filled with cotton, wool, feathers or other innovative materials.
 Down is one of the lightest and warmest materials, but cotton and wool can be very warm too.
 Some even prefer a heavier blanket for a cozy feeling.
 Polyester filling is vegan, inexpensive and ubiquitous, but plastics are not so nice for the environment.
 Check out the options at the end of the article.